OpenEvalProject/evals/manuscripts/elife-02667/v1/manuscript.md

 As a first (and only crude) test of this hypothesis, we used targeted MD (TMD) simulations to model the target hydroxyl for autophosphorylation of the domain-swapped activation segment towards the γ-phosphate of AMPPCP (Figure 3B) to address the question whether it is even physically possible that the hydroxyl can approach the γ-phosphate of AMPPCP.
 Only T288 of monomer II (proposed as the substrate molecule above) with a more flexible activation loop segment can be rearranged at a close distance to the γ-phosphate of AMPPCP without displacing the AMPPCP from its original position (Figure 3B).

-## Functional evidence for intermolecular autophosphorylation within the swapped dimer
+### Functional evidence for intermolecular autophosphorylation within the swapped dimer

 Neither the crystallographic dimer nor the TMD simulations are compelling evidence for intermolecular autophosphorylation within such a swapped dimer.
-To answer the first obvious question whether a swapped dimer exists in solution, we performed small-angle X-ray scattering (SAXS) and sedimentation velocity analytical ultracentrifugation (AUC) experiments on dephosphorylated Aurora A in the absence and presence of TPX2 (
+To answer the first obvious question whether a swapped dimer exists in solution, we performed small-angle X-ray scattering (SAXS) and sedimentation velocity analytical ultracentrifugation (AUC) experiments on dephosphorylated Aurora A in the absence and presence of TPX2 (Figure 4).
+A significant amount of dimer was detected for Aurora A and the relative concentration was independent of the presence of TPX2.
+Importantly, the fact that separate peaks for the dimer and monomer were observed in a sedimentation velocity run reveals a slow interconversion rate between dimer and monomer.
+Fitting of the SAXS data required inclusion of 9% dimer of the shape of our X-ray structure, supporting the notion that the swapped dimer seen in X-ray crystallography exists in solution in agreement with the AUC data.
+Protein solubility prohibited determination of the KD, but from both the concentration dependence observed in AUC as well as SAXS experiments one can estimate that the KD is above 300 μM.

 ![Figure 4.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig4-v1.jpg)

 **Figure 4.:** (A) Sedimentation velocity analytical ultracentrifugation data show discrete peaks for monomer and dimer.
 TPX21−25 does not increase the percentage of Aurora A dimer in solution.
 It is unclear why there is an increased dimer concentration for the kinase-dead Aurora A D274A mutant.
 (B) Small-angle X-ray scattering (SAXS) data show an increase in dimer concentration with increased Aurora A amounts.
-All data were collected in the presence of 500 μM AMPPCP in kinase assay buffer. deP, dephosphorylated.DOI: http://dx.doi.org/10.7554/eLife.02667.014
+All data were collected in the presence of 500 μM AMPPCP in kinase assay buffer. deP, dephosphorylated.

 The existence of the dimer in solution is essential but not sufficient for an intermolecular autophosphorylation mechanism.
 To directly investigate the mechanism, functional assays were performed.
 First, we designed two Aurora A constructs that differed in activity and length.
-D274A is a kinase-impaired version (
+D274A is a kinase-impaired version (Wan et al., 2008) that is unable to autophosphorylate within our reaction time frame (Figure 5A, middle panel).
+Since the N- and C-terminal truncations do not affect activity (Figure 5–figure supplement 1), this trick allowed for easy simultaneous detection of wild type and kinase-impaired Aurora A. While Aurora A125−392 D274A cannot phosphorylate itself, equal concentrations of dephosphorylated wild type Aurora A122−403 and Aurora A125−392 D274A lead to comparable phosphorylation rates for both proteins, demonstrating an intermolecular autophosphorylation mechanism for Aurora A (Figure 5A, right panel).

 ![Figure 5.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig5-v1.jpg)

 **Figure 5.:** (A) The kinetics of autophosphorylation was monitored by SDS-PAGE and Western blot of 25 μM Aurora A122−403 WT or 25 μM Aurora A125−392 D274A.
 WT Aurora A can phosphorylate catalytically dead D274A Aurora A intermolecularly.
 To account for Aurora A's dynamic range, time points up to 300 s were diluted 50-fold and the rest of the time points were diluted 225-fold.
 (B) Dilution to 1 μM protein from a stock solution of 200 μM Aurora A ± TPX2 shows much faster autophosphorylation kinetics than from a lower concentrated stock solution (20 μM ± TPX2) revealing that autophosphorylation occurs within the long-lived dimer.
-All experiments were carried out at 25°C in kinase assay buffer in the presence of 5 mM ATP.DOI: http://dx.doi.org/10.7554/eLife.02667.015
+All experiments were carried out at 25°C in kinase assay buffer in the presence of 5 mM ATP.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig5-figsupp1-v1.jpg)

-**Figure 5—figure supplement 1.:** 125−392 can autophosphorylate as efficiently as Aurora A122−403.SDS-PAGE and Western blot of 25 μM Aurora A122−403 WT or 25 μM Aurora A125−392 show that both proteins can autophosphorylate to similar extents, suggesting that impaired kinetics in Figure 5A are due to the D274A mutation and not the length of the protein construct.
+**Figure 5—figure supplement 1.:** SDS-PAGE and Western blot of 25 μM Aurora A122−403 WT or 25 μM Aurora A125−392 show that both proteins can autophosphorylate to similar extents, suggesting that impaired kinetics in Figure 5A are due to the D274A mutation and not the length of the protein construct.
 To account for Aurora A's dynamic range, time points up to 300 s were diluted 50× and the rest of the time points were diluted 225×.
-All experiments were carried out as described in Figure 5A. deP: dephosphorylated; P: phosphorylated.DOI: http://dx.doi.org/10.7554/eLife.02667.016
+All experiments were carried out as described in Figure 5A. deP: dephosphorylated; P: phosphorylated.

 The fact that the dimer is long lived as identified by AUC triggered a second independent test of the functional relevance of this swapped dimer.
 The rate of autophosphorylation was measured for samples of 1 μM Aurora A prepared by dilution from 200 μM and 20 μM stock solutions.
 Although the final protein concentration in both samples is the same, much faster autophosphorylation was detected for the sample diluted from the more highly concentrated stock solution (Figure 5A).
 Since the latter sample contains a higher concentration of this slowly dissociating dimer, this experiment directly demonstrates dimer-dependent autophosphorylation.
 TPX2 strongly accelerates autophosphorylation, in agreement with previous reports (Eyers et al., 2003), and as seen for peptide phosphorylation (Figure 1B and Figure 1–figure supplement 4).
 Notably, this intermolecular autophosphorylation again proceeds via the long-lived swapped dimer (Figure 5B).
 We note that although necessary, the dimer is not sufficient for autophosphorylation, because the catalytically impaired D274A mutant shows a high percentage of dimer (Figure 4A).
 Clearly, TPX2 triggers a conformational change that results in a catalytically active dimer.

 As the third line of evidence, we aimed at designing a mutation that would weaken the swapped dimer formation and therefore autophosphorylation without compromising the kinase activity of the phosphorylated monomer towards peptides.
-Realization of this thought experiment is challenging because most of the intermolecular interactions for the dimer are present as corresponding intramolecular contacts in the monomer (
+Realization of this thought experiment is challenging because most of the intermolecular interactions for the dimer are present as corresponding intramolecular contacts in the monomer (Figure 3A).
+We rationalized that a C290A mutation could work because C290 of one monomer contacts Y334 of the αG-helix of the other monomer, while in phosphorylated monomeric Aurora A, C290 contacts K143, W277, L289, and G291 (Figure 6A,B).
+The C290A mutation indeed results in a primarily monomeric form (Figure 6C) that also has severely impaired autophosphorylation activity (Figure 6D).
+However, once phosphorylated, C290A has nearly normal catalytic activity towards the AP substrate (Figure 6E), buttressing the functional role of the swapped WT dimer for autophosphorylation.
+Particularly striking is the observation that in a 1:1 mixture of dephosphorylated WT and C290A mutant, WT autophosphorylation precedes C290A phosphorylation in the early reaction time course (Figure 6D, right and inset) but phosphorylation kinetics are identical at later time points.
+Such kinetic behavior is expected for a model of initial autophosphorylation between two dephosphorylated molecules within the swapped dimer and the subsequent taking over of intermolecular autophosphorylation by newly phosphorylated enzyme molecules.
+This latter reaction is much faster, suggesting atomistic differences in comparison to the swapped dimer reaction.
+The C290A mutant is incapable of forming a hybrid swapped dimer between one molecule each of dephosphorylated C290A and WT protein, explaining the lag in its phosphorylation kinetics relative to WT.

 ![Figure 6.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig6-v1.jpg)

 **Figure 6.:** (A) C290 of monomer I (light pink spheres) packs against Y334 of the αG-helix of monomer II.
 Other residues within a 4.5 Å radius of C290 in monomer I are shown as red spheres.
 (B) In the monomeric, phosphorylated Aurora A (PDB ID 1OL7), C290 (light orange) does not contact the αG-helix (contact residues within a 4.5 Å radius are shown as orange spheres).
 (C) Sedimentation velocity analytical ultracentrifugation of 100 μM dephosphorylated (deP) Aurora A C290A + 500 μM AMPPCP in kinase assay buffer shows that this protein is predominately monomeric in solution.
 (D) The kinetics of autophosphorylation was monitored by SDS-PAGE and Western blot of 25 μM Aurora A122−403 WT or 25 μM Aurora A125−392 C290A as described in Figure 5.
-C290A mutant has impaired autophosphorylation, but is readily phosphorylated by WT Aurora A. (E) Activity of the phosphorylated (P), monomeric C290A towards AP peptide (0.7 ± 0.1 s−1) is comparable to that of the WT protein (1.0 ± 0.2 s−1).DOI: http://dx.doi.org/10.7554/eLife.02667.017
+C290A mutant has impaired autophosphorylation, but is readily phosphorylated by WT Aurora A. (E) Activity of the phosphorylated (P), monomeric C290A towards AP peptide (0.7 ± 0.1 s−1) is comparable to that of the WT protein (1.0 ± 0.2 s−1).

-## TPX21−25 is necessary and sufficient for binding to Aurora A
+### TPX21−25 is necessary and sufficient for binding to Aurora A

 TPX21−43 had been identified as essential for Aurora A activation and protection from PP1, PP2A, or λPP-directed dephosphorylation (Eyers et al., 2003; Tsai et al., 2003; Satinover et al., 2004).
 This finding was further substantiated by an X-ray structure of TPX21−43 bound to phosphorylated Aurora A (Bayliss et al., 2003) (Figure 7–figure supplement 1).
 In this structure, TPX26−23 was seen in an extended conformation, whereas TPX230−43 formed a regular helix that was proposed to be crucial in protecting Aurora A from phosphatase-mediated T288 dephosphorylation.
 Surprisingly, in our dimer structure, we could only visualize TPX24/6−20/22 (Figure 2A,B and Figure 7–figure supplement 1), and the previously seen helical part was completely missing.

-To investigate this unexpected result, we designed and functionally characterized the interplay between two peptides, TPX2
+To investigate this unexpected result, we designed and functionally characterized the interplay between two peptides, TPX21−25 and TPX225−45, and Aurora A. First, isothermal titration calorimetry (ITC) showed that TPX21−25 bound to Aurora A with the same affinity as longer versions (TPX21−147 or TPX21−45) and did not discriminate between the phosphorylated and dephosphorylated states of the protein (Figure 7A).
+On the other hand, no signal was detected for TPX225−45 with Aurora A in ITC.
+Second, TPX21−25 binding could trigger an increase in activity of dephosphorylated Aurora A towards peptides and autophosphorylation (data not shown).
+In contrast, TPX225−45 had no effect on Aurora A activity.
+Third, TPX21−25 could protect Aurora A from λPP-directed dephosphorylation as well as TPX21−45, whereas no protection was found for TPX225−45 (Figure 7B).
+These functional data suggest that the first 25 amino acids of TPX2 are primarily responsible for both activation of the enzyme and protection from dephosphorylation.

 ![Figure 7.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig7-v1.jpg)

-**Figure 7.:** 1−25 is the minimal region needed for binding to Aurora A.(A) Isothermal titration calorimetry (ITC) measurements conducted with various TPX2 constructs show that TPX2 binds with similar affinity to either the phosphorylated (P) or the dephosphorylated (deP) Aurora A and that the minimal length required for binding encompasses the first 25 residues of TPX2.
-(B) At the functional level, TPX21−25 can protect Aurora A from λ protein phosphatase (λPP)-directed dephosphorylation to the same extent as TPX21−45.DOI: http://dx.doi.org/10.7554/eLife.02667.018
+**Figure 7.:** (A) Isothermal titration calorimetry (ITC) measurements conducted with various TPX2 constructs show that TPX2 binds with similar affinity to either the phosphorylated (P) or the dephosphorylated (deP) Aurora A and that the minimal length required for binding encompasses the first 25 residues of TPX2.
+(B) At the functional level, TPX21−25 can protect Aurora A from λ protein phosphatase (λPP)-directed dephosphorylation to the same extent as TPX21−45.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig7-figsupp1-v1.jpg)

-**Figure 7—figure supplement 1.:** Superposition of TPX2 from the dephosphorylated Aurora A (red) + TPX2 (light pink) and the phosphorylated Aurora A (not shown) + TPX2 (magenta) (PDB ID 1OL5) shows that the N-terminal half of TPX2 binds similarly to both proteins whereas the C-terminal half of TPX2 only binds to phosphorylated Aurora A that is monomeric in the X-ray structure, but not to the dimeric, dephosphorylated Aurora A. The dotted line represents missing electron density for residues TPX223−29.DOI: http://dx.doi.org/10.7554/eLife.02667.019
+**Figure 7—figure supplement 1.:** Superposition of TPX2 from the dephosphorylated Aurora A (red) + TPX2 (light pink) and the phosphorylated Aurora A (not shown) + TPX2 (magenta) (PDB ID 1OL5) shows that the N-terminal half of TPX2 binds similarly to both proteins whereas the C-terminal half of TPX2 only binds to phosphorylated Aurora A that is monomeric in the X-ray structure, but not to the dimeric, dephosphorylated Aurora A. The dotted line represents missing electron density for residues TPX223−29.

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig7-figsupp2-v1.jpg)

 **Figure 7—figure supplement 2.:** (A) Y8 and Y10 of TPX2 make extensive contacts with residues lining αB- and αC-helices in Aurora A. (B) Superposition of TPX2 bound to Aurora A with the C-terminal tails of several AGC kinases reveals equivalent positioning of Phe of the FxxF hydrophobic motifs in the conserved kinases’ hydrophobic pockets.
 Right: a zoom into this highly conserved protein/protein interaction motif used for allosteric regulation.
-We note that while for most AGC kinases this interaction occurs via its own C-terminal tails, in the evolutionarily younger Aurora A kinase, this regulation is mediated by interaction with a second binding partner, TPX2 (Davis et al., 2008).DOI: http://dx.doi.org/10.7554/eLife.02667.020
+We note that while for most AGC kinases this interaction occurs via its own C-terminal tails, in the evolutionarily younger Aurora A kinase, this regulation is mediated by interaction with a second binding partner, TPX2 (Davis et al., 2008).

 The functional role for the first 25 residues in TPX2 makes sense from a comparison to the regulation of other human protein kinases (Gold et al., 2006; Kannan et al., 2007; Keshwani et al., 2012; Arencibia et al., 2013).
 This specific interaction between a hydrophobic groove at the junction of the αB/αC-helices in the N-lobe of kinases and a short sequence called ‘the hydrophobic motif’ (Tyr/Phe-X(X)-Tyr/Phe) from either another partner or from its own C-terminal tail, seems to be a conserved regulatory mechanism across the AGC family (Figure 7–figure supplement 2) (Zhang et al., 1994).
 For CMGC kinases, the hydrophobic groove is occupied by activating cyclin proteins, as originally reported for cyclin binding to the N-lobe of Cdk2 which leads to reorientation of the activation loop and αC-helix into an active conformation (Jeffrey et al., 1995) similar to the effect of TPX2 on Aurora A. In MAPK, activity is increased by binding of the proteins’ own C-terminal tails into this hydrophobic groove (Baumli et al., 2008).
 In the tyrosine kinase (TK) family, an N-terminal fragment that precedes the kinase domain of c-KIT, MET, and Ephrin nestles inside the hydrophobic pocket, and autoinhibits the kinases (Chan et al., 2003; Mol et al., 2003, 2004; Davis et al., 2008; Eathiraj et al., 2011).
 In the EGFR members of the TK family, this hydrophobic motif is used as a docking point for kinase activation through dimerization (Zhang et al., 2006; Jura et al., 2011).
 This striking conservation of a very specific recognition mechanism across evolutionarily divergent kinase families suggests that Y8 and Y10 of TPX2 nestled inside the hydrophobic αB/αC pocket in Aurora A are likely the key triggers for kinase activation (Figure 7–figure supplement 2).

-## Conclusions
+### Conclusions

 In this work, we characterized two distinct molecular activation mechanisms of Aurora A: autophosphorylation and allosteric activation through TPX2 binding.
 Because of the controversy about the autophosphorylation mechanism of protein kinases (Oliver et al., 2006, 2007; Pike et al., 2008; Lee et al., 2009; Lochhead, 2009; Dodson et al., 2013; Hu et al., 2013), we felt the need for multiple lines of evidence.
 Our aim was to determine the structure of a dephosphorylated enzyme/substrate complex ‘ready for autophosphorylation’.
 The swapped dimer is indeed asymmetric, with one monomer playing the role of the enzyme and the other that of the substrate.
 In the substrate molecule, the hydroxyl group of T288 is in principle capable of reaching the γ-phosphate of AMPPCP bound to the enzyme monomer as shown by TMD simulations.
 Domain-swapped dimers have been solved for a number of protein kinases and questioned for their relevance or crystal artifacts (Dodson et al., 2013).
 To address such a critique directly, we showed a long-lived dimer in solution.
 Importantly, using three biochemical tricks of (i) a mixture between wild type and dead mutant and (ii) a serial dilution, and (iii) a C290A mutant with severely impaired dimer formation and autophosporylation but nearly normal peptide phosphorylation activity in its phosphorylated monomeric state, we could directly demonstrate an intermolecular autophosphorylation mechanism within this long-lived dimer.